omnidyon/color-utilities/README.md

 import { Adapter } from "@dynamize/color-utilities";

 const adapter = new Adapter();
-const adapted = adapter.set(
+const adapted = adapter
-  { x: 56.11537464609447, y: 59.56827248834963, z: 9.578873171265526 }
+  .set({ x: 56.11537464609447, y: 59.56827248834963, z: 9.578873171265526 })
-).adapt('A_B');
+  .adapt("A_B");

 console.log(adapted);
 ```

 The above example is using the "adapt" method with in the Adapter.
 The difference being that it takes an optional second argument, which is the desired color space of returned color values.

 Example 3: